postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

     url: "https://blog.postman.com/new-postman-pro-integration-apimatics-api-transformer/"
 ---

-Postman's APIMatic integration converts your Postman collections to any major API description format, including Swagger, RAML, and API Blueprint, and save the resulting file on GitHub.
+Postman's APIMatic integration converts your Postman collections to any major API description format, including Swagger, RAML, and API Blueprint, and saves the resulting file on GitHub.

 ## Prerequisites